calvynsiong/calvynsiong/README.md

 I am currently undergoing my sophomore year at McMaster University for Software Engineering.
 I enjoy learning **Python**, **Javascript** and **React**.
 Currently focusing on learning full stack development, with an interest in delving deeper into backend engineering.

+Right now, I am learning the Spring Boot framework, and I am interested in learning about ASP.NET CORE as well.

 **Please check out my [personal website](https://calvynsiongv2.netlify.app/)!**

 I am open to collaborate with others on a project.